 Rhubarb.
-Pronounced Ru-barb, is a funny sounding name for a vegetable isn’t it?
+Pronounced roo-barb, is a funny-sounding name for a vegetable isn’t it?

-Well, as funny as it may sound, it is a simple plant to grow.
-I wanted to begin growing it a few years ago because I heard of a Rhubarb Pie.
+As funny as it may sound, it’s a fun plant to grow.
+I wanted to begin growing it a few years ago because I heard of rhubarb pie.

 Once I knew there was a pie in my future, I got busy planting.
 Rhubarb is one of the few vegetables that is mostly served sweet.